 Throughout my career, I have always heard people claiming that they should have certain level of salaries or pay increments to justify the cost of living in Singapore.
-My stance has always been that we should first and foremost prove our values or worth to the organization in order to make that sort of demands to your employers.
+My stance is that to we should first and foremost prove our values or worth to the organization in order to make that sort of demand to your employers.
 Simply telling your bosses that the inflation rate is much higher than your pay increment is not a valid reason for a higher pay check.
 Today, during lunchtime, my boss shared with me his insights on how to achieve career success.

 Why do some people succeed in life?

-Have you ever wondered why do some people able to climb up the corporate ladder faster than you despite them having much lower academic qualifications?
-Apparently, there is an unique trait that makes them stand out from the rest of the crowd and that is the ability to see challenges differently.
+Have you ever wondered why do some people able to achieve career success despite them having mediocre academic qualifications?
+Apparently, there are unique traits that make them stand out from the rest of the crowd and that is the ability to see challenges differently.
 Successful people would strive to prove their merits to their bosses before demanding his desired pay package.
 Most importantly, they view challenges as opportunities, rather than obstacles.
-This trait spurs them to achieve goals and drive them to work excellence.
+This trait spurs them to achieve goals and drive them to career success.
 When faced with challenges or setbacks, instead of whining, they remain resilient and bounce back from failures.

 Winners Vs Whiners

 Successful people are considered “winners” in every organization because they are viewed as problem solvers, rainmakers or go-to guys.
 They make things happen and embrace failures as an inevitable process to improve themselves.